 Always ask yourself, is my short-term satisfaction worth someone else’s life?
 Definitely not.

 It did happen that I consumed non-vegan food by accident because I wasn’t aware of all non-vegan E numbers or how the food is processed.
-I.e. that some beers or wines are filtrated by using a fish bladder.
+I.e. some beers or wines are filtrated by using a fish bladder.
 Or when I’ve been served a coffee with cow’s milk even though I ordered a plant-based one.

 I don’t blame myself, we learn as we live.
 But I would never eat something that came from an animal on purpose.